develprr/metamatic-blog/_posts/2023-10-22-automate-your-mongodb-queries-to-deserialize-complex-pydantic-models.markdown

 ```

 A huge improvement versus manually typing almost identical code pattern every time
-we want to implement a one-to-one relation in our database queries.
+we want to implement a one-to-one relation in our database queries!
-No let's go to the actual implementation of the method:
+Now let's go to the actual implementation of the method:

 ```python
 @classmethod